VishwamAI/jobcity/README.md

 - **Feder-cr Team**: For their foundational work on the Auto Jobs Applier AIHawk project, which inspired key functionalities in Job-City.
 - **Hacktoberfest Contributors**: For their participation and contributions that enhance the project.
 - **Cognition Team of Devin AI**: For their collaboration and support throughout the development process.
+- **OpenAI**: For improving mechanisms we are improve our self with our models and developments
 ---

 ## License